In order to promote the study of Torah as transmitted by Jewish traditions, Bat Kol Institute:

 In order to foster knowledge of Jewish prayer and the biblical liturgical cycle, Bat Kol Institute:

-- Promotes a familiarity with Jewish prayer through a study of the Siddur (a book with the order of the prayers) and the liturgical cycle.
+- Promotes a familiarity with Jewish prayer through a study of the Siddur (Jewish prayer book) and the liturgical cycle.

 - Promotes opportunities to experience the holiness and awe of the Jewish sacred cycle—especially the Sabbath.

 In order to facilitate the integration of these studies into a Christian self-understanding in a manner that reveres the Jewish people and respects the integrity of their traditions, Bat Kol Institute:

 - Provides guidance to Christian students dealing with difficult texts in the New Testament that have resulted in an anti-Jewish polemic.

 - Encourages study of the historical relationship between the Church and the Jewish people since the parting of the ways in the first century.